Erkaman/erkaman.github.io/src/cuda_rle.md

 ##  Parallel Run-Length Encoding

 So, I shall now show how we can implement RLE on the GPU.
-Ana calls this algorithm Parallel Run-Length Encoding, which we will from now on will abbreviate PARLE.
+Ana calls this algorithm Parallel Run-Length Encoding, which we will from now on abbreviate PARLE.
 Throughout my explanation, I shall through images illustrate what happens to the input array `[1,2,3,6,6,6,5,5]`, as we run it through the compression algorithm.
 Also, I shall henceforth